jeremynoesen/MatrixDisplay/README.md

 ## Installation

-For all installation methods, you must first install Python 3.
-After doing so, run `pip3 install -r requirements.txt` to install the required libraries.

-### Manual

-Clone or download this repository onto the Raspberry Pi.

-### Systemd
+1. Install Python 3.

-1. Clone or download this repository onto the Raspberry Pi.
+2. Clone or download this repository onto the Raspberry Pi.
+3. Run `pip3 install -r requirements.txt`.
-2. Create the following `matrixdisplay.service` file in `/etc/systemd/system/`, making sure to change the `WorkingDirectory` and `ExecStart`, as well as the `User`:
+4. If using Systemd to auto-start the program, Create the following `matrixdisplay.service` file in `/etc/systemd/system/`, making sure to change the `WorkingDirectory` and `ExecStart`, as well as the `User`:

 ```ini
 [Unit]